authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 4. If the BIMI DMARC result is not 'pass', then the receiver MAY choose to apply additional authentication methods, for example by evaluating a trusted [ARC] chain or a list of trusted forwarders.
 In this case the Receiver MAY choose to treat the message as if the BIMI DMARC Result was 'pass'.

-5. If the [DMARC] result for the Author Domain is not 'pass' then BIMI processing MUST NOT be performed for this message.
+5. If the [DMARC] result for the Author Domain is not 'pass', and the message could not be authenticated by any additional authentication method, then BIMI processing MUST NOT be performed for this message.
-T

 6. If the [DMARC] policy for the Author Domain is p=none then BIMI processing MUST NOT be performed for this message.

 7. IF the [DMARC] record for the Author Domain includes a subdomain policy, and that subdomain policy is sp=none then BIMI processing MUST NOT be performed for this message.